jnsprnw/stones.computer/README.md

 medium: "book" # the medium of the source
 year: 2016 # release year
 tags: ["The Stack", "accidental megastructure","planetary-scale computation", "diagram"] # tags that help the search on the archive page
-weight: 1 # number in the sidebar of the aspect
+weight: 1 # number in the sidebar of the aspect and also the ordering
 notReferenced: true # if the source is not directly referenced in the text
 archiveOnly: true # if the source is just displayed in the archive
 ---